---

 To learn more, [see the Environment Variables documentation](/docs/environment-variables).

-In your project settings, you can manage the Git connection, enable Git LFS, and manage your build step settings.
+In your project settings, you can manage the Git connection, enable Git LFS, and create deploy hooks.

 To learn more about the settings, see [Git Settings](/docs/project-configuration/git-settings).
 To learn more about working with your Git integration, see [Git Integrations](/docs/git).